CSalazar714/Battleship/README.md

 Upcoming Features:
 1.shifting pages between players
+2.Limit size of ships
-2.End Game screen announcing player
+3.End Game screen announcing player
-3.Cannon shooting sounds when hit/ Splashing sound when miss.
+4.Cannon shooting sounds when hit/ Splashing sound when miss.
+5.Opacity for text to make it more legible.